dasch-swiss/dsp-tools/docs/file-formats/excel2json.md

 - One Excel file may contain several lists.
 - Per Excel sheet only one list is allowed.
   The name of the sheet is not relevant, but must be unique within one Excel file.
-- The list name must be unique across in one project.
+- The list name must be unique in one project.

 #### Columns

+- "ID (Optional)"
-- "ID (Optional)": Column where a custom ID for the node or list can be entered.
+    - Column where a custom ID for the node or list can be entered.
       This ID will be the `name` in the JSON file, this is possible for list names and node names.
       If no ID is entered the `name` will be the list node name.
+The ID must be unique in the entire project.
+    - If this field is left empty an ID will be created from the node name.
       In case of duplicate list node names, the ID will include the names of the ancestors of the node.
       For example:
           - `list1:node1:node1.1` for the node `node1.1` in `list1`
           - `list2:node1:node1.1` for the node `node1.1` in `list2`
 - "language_tag_list": These fields are for the name of the list At least one language
 - "language_tag_number": These fields are for the names of the list nodes.